Jianghaowen/wordpress-netease-cloud-music-website-player-plugin/README.md

 # wordpress-netease-cloud-music-website-player-plugin
 a plugin help you to come true play netease cloud song sheet on your wordpress website
+## using way